 One of the goals of the California Board of Legal Specialization is to give consumers another tool to use in selecting an attorney.
 Certified Legal Specialists are automatically listed by their specialty on the State Bar website and only certified specialists can be searched by practice area on the State Bar of California website using advanced search features.

 The website also contains a separate search function to find a specialist by county.
 If fact, you can attorney by certified legal specialty area, and by county, with just two simple steps.
 Visit the State Bar’s Certified Specialist Search page and select from 11 areas of law, in and out of state.

 Q&A: Legal Specialization a Boon for Consumers - Visit the California Bar Journal to learn more about the benefits of becoming a certified legal specialist and what it means for the attorney’s practice.
 The article is a "question and answer" session with J. Scott Bovitz who served on the State Bar’s Board of Legal Specialization and the American Board of Certification.

 Contact CBLS for More Information:State Bar of California - Department of Legal Specialization

-Lawyer Legion recognizes that this specialty certification program play an important role in helping the public find an attorney in California.
-This article was last updated on Tuesday, September 13, 2016.
+Lawyer Legion recognizes that the way specialty certification programs help the public find an attorney in California.
+This article was last updated on Friday, January 17, 2020.